practical-scientific-computing/practical-scientific-computing.github.io/mathematica/02-Equations.md

 ## Solving Equations Algebraically

-Solve[equation, x] finds the solution to an equation, or a system of equations contained in a list {...}
+`Solve[equation, x]` finds the solution to an equation, or a system of equations contained in a list:

 ```
 Solve[a x^2 + b x + c == 0, x]
 Solve[{x^2 + x == 2 w, 3 x^2 - 2 == w}, {x, w}]
 ```

+(Note that the output of `Solve` is a list of replacement rules, not an assignment.)

 The number of equations must be equal to the number of variables.
-To reduce the equations by removing one variable, use Eliminate[{eq1, eq2}, x]
+To reduce the equations by removing one variable, use `Eliminate[{eq1, eq2}, x]`:

 ```
 Eliminate[{x^2 + x == 2 w, 3 x^2 - 2 == w}, x]
 ```

-For differential equations, DSolve[eq1, x[t], t] finds the general solution x[t] (You can use an apostrophe *in a differential equation* instead of the extraneous D[x[t], t]
+For differential equations, `DSolve[eq1, x[t], t]` finds the general solution x[t] (You can use an apostrophe *in a differential equation* instead of the extraneous `D[x[t], t]`

 ```
 DSolve[x''[t] + \[Omega]^2 x[t] == 0, x[t], t]
 ```

-It also works for a system of equations, just like Solve
+It also works for a system of equations, just like `Solve`:

 ```
 DSolve[{x''[t] + \[Omega]1^2 x[t] == 0,